NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/scripts.md

 node scripts/accounts.js
 ```

 By accessing the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) at the top, you are allowed to run the script in a standalone fashion.
-This is useful for building more complex tools that leverage Hardhat's functionality.

 ### Hardhat arguments